Concern grows for American detainees in Russian jails - NewsBreak

 In a statement to NewsNation, Griner’s agent said she is not able to comment further on the specifics of her case, but “can confirm that as we work to get her home, her mental and physical health remain our primary concern.”

 Marine veteran Trevor Reed, in August 2019, was studying Russian and visiting his girlfriend in Russia when he was sentenced and convicted to nine years in prison for an altercation in Moscow where he allegedly assaulted police officers who picked him up after a party.
-His family denies all allegations.‘I have a need’: All the things Zelenskyy asked of Congress
+His family denies all allegations.Zelensyy’s asks and what aid he’s received from the world so far

 Now, he’s been held there for nearly two years, and his parents are growing worried this could keep their son away indefinitely.